ukjhsa/ADEF/doc/documentation.md

 ```

 ##### Design issue
-- What initialization needs informations from others?
+What initialization needs informations from others?
 - For example, the initialization of the dimension of decision variables of `Individual` needs the dimension of decision space from `Problem`.

 ## Evolutionary flow
 ##### Description
+The flow of Evolutionary algorithm implemented by `Evolution::evolve(...)`.

 ##### Diagram
 ![image](evolution__flow.png)

-The basic flow of Evolutionary algorithm inside `Evolution::evolve(...)`.

 ##### Usage
+The use of flow
 - Users only need to implement `Reproduction` or `EnvironmentalSelection` or their derived classes if the flow satisfied.
 - The order of `Mutation`, `Crossover` and `Repair` in `Reproduction` are flexible
     - in DE, their order is `Mutation`, `Crossover` then `Repair`.
 See `DEReproduction`.
-    - in GA, their order maybe is `Crossover`, `Mutation` then `Repair`.
+    - in GA, their order is maybe `Crossover`, `Mutation` then `Repair`.
 - `Statistics` is used after the following position:
     - `Initializer`: statistics of the initial population.
     - `Reproduction`: statistics of the population of parents and offsprings on each generation.
     - `EnvironmentalSelection`: statistics of the current population on each generation.

 ##### Design issue
-- Why the choice of implementing different `Reproduction` and `EnvironmentalSelection` instead of implementing different `Evolution` on the Evolutionary flow?
+Why the choice of implementing different `Reproduction` and `EnvironmentalSelection` instead of implementing different `Evolution` on the flow?
-    - Implementing different `Evolution` is an alternative, but here ADEF want users written each operators likes mutation or crossover to focus on the feature of changing implementation classes dynamically.
-Overriding the flow only when it is necessary.
-And `Reproduction` too.
+- Implementing different `Evolution` is an alternative, but here ADEF want users write each operators likes mutation or crossover to focus on the feature of changing implementation classes dynamically.
+Overriding the flow only when it is necessary, and `Reproduction` too.

 ## ControlMechanism
+http://ukjhsa.github.io/adef/classadef_1_1_base_control_mechanism.html
 ##### Description
-http://ukjhsa.github.io/adef/classadef_1_1_base_control_mechanism.html
 ##### Diagram
 ![image](adef__ControlMechanismDiagram.png)